jremsza/MSDS459_assignment-3/Part_1.md

 - **Subqueries**
 Subqueries in SPARQL is a technique that allows to nest one query inside another, enabling more complex data retrieval from RDF graphs.
 They work like subqueries in SQL, letting you break down a problem into smaller parts.
 A subquery is enclosed in curly braces {} within the main query's WHERE clause, and its results can be used by the outer query.

-A further look into using SPARQL as a tool gave a hit on popoular libries that enable it to be used in a Python envirnorment: SPARQLWrapper, RDFlib https://sparql.dev/article/Top_10_SPARQL_libraries_for_Python_developers.html
+A further look into using SPARQL as a tool gave a hit on popoular libries that enable it to be used in a Python envirnorment: SPARQLWrapper, RDFlib. https://sparql.dev/article/Top_10_SPARQL_libraries_for_Python_developers.html